-This article was co-authored by Jon Phelps, an associate at Irwin Fritchie Urquhart & Moore LLC.
+This article was co-authored by Mike Boyd, a summer associate at Irwin Fritchie Urquhart & Moore LLC.